 Parking lot security cameras can serve multiple purposes.
 For example, they do help you capture evidence of wrongdoing, but did you also know that cameras can help prevent incidents in the first place?
 That’s right—just having the cameras in place can deter a lot of criminals.
 In fact, one LVT customer saw a decrease in parking lot incidents of up 70% at their retail locations across the nation.

 This is our favorite tip for parking lot security because this is exactly what we do.
 LVT Units are mobile, self-contained security systems.
-We combine our extremely cool hardware with proprietary software to actively detect, deter, defend your property.
+We combine our extremely cool hardware with proprietary software to actively discover, deter, defend your property.
 Our units can be equipped with bi-spectrum, PTZ, or thermal cameras.
 Furthermore, our units offer completely wireless parking lot security cameras.
 That means you don’t have to do any expensive construction to run power or internet connections.
-Instead, our units can go anywhere in your lot with almost immediate set up (30 minutes or less).
-This also means that the units can be easily moved even after install.
+Instead, our units can go anywhere in your lot with almost immediate set up.
+This also means that the units can be easily moved even after setup.
 It can be moved from the front lot to the back alley in mere minutes and you will then have live 24/7 feed.

 Furthermore, our units are more than just wireless cameras.
 Each automatically connects to the LVT Platform (our proprietary video management system) and can include multiple analytics and deterrents to help you protect your property.
 For example, the units can be set to alert you when someone wanders across your property during particular times a day or can even be set to patrol particular areas of your parking lot.